hosseinzoda/vegabch/README.md

 FLAGS
   --mnemonic=<value>         Wallet's mnemonic words, hd wallet's private key represented as mnemonic words.
-  --derivation-path=<value>  Wallet's mnemonic words, hd wallet's private key represented as mnemonic words.
-  --secret=<value>           Wallet's private key represented as wallet import format (wif).
+  --derivation-path=<value>  The derivation path for the hd wallet. default = m/44'/0'/0' --secret=<value>           Wallet's private key represented as wallet import format (wif).
       --config=<value>       (required) A path to the config file.
 Depending on the command the config can be for a client, daemon or standalone setup.